 And this last infographic (another one of ours) breaks down the affiliate vocabulary preferred by professionals in the industry.
 It’s not enough to walk the walk to succeed in this industry — you have to talk the talk as well.

 In a world as diverse and full of creativity as affiliate marketing, infographics are just the beginning.
 Luckily, we have plenty of them to explore on our Pinterest board.
-For a deeper understanding of what affiliate marketing is and how it works, check out our series of introductory articles here, or head to our vast resource library.
+For a deeper understanding of what affiliate marketing is and how it works, check out our Ultimate Guide to Partner Marketing or head to our vast resource library.

 Ready to take the leap and try partner marketing for yourself?
-Here’s how to get started today for free.
+Here’s how to get started today.

 Tell us in the comments below: which infographic spells it out best for you?
 Are there any others you’re dying for that you’d like us to make to break it down for you?